NEILXIANG/SundaySchool/sunday-photos/doc/TeacherQuickStart_en.md

 ## 3 steps (the only steps you need)

 ### Step 1: Unzip
-1. Download the zip file you received
+1. Download the zip file you received (e.g., `SundayPhotoOrganizer_macOS.zip`)
-2. Unzip it to Desktop (recommended)
+2. Unzip it to Desktop (recommended) or anywhere convenient
+3. You'll see a folder (e.g., `SundayPhotoOrganizer/`)

+**Important**: The app auto-creates the working folders inside this directory:
+- `input/` (where you put photos)
+- `output/` (where results appear)
+- `logs/` (log files)

+If the app can't write here (permission issues), it falls back to Desktop and tells you the actual location when running.

 (Screenshot placeholder: a folder appears on Desktop after unzipping)